AlexanderOtavka/ride-board/README.md

 attach to the same container that the server is using and allow you to run whatever commands you want.

+If you want to get a shell in side the container when the server is *not* running, you can run `docker-compose run web bash`.
+This will spin up a new instance and give you a shell inside of it.
+Note that if you have a `docker-compose run` instance and a `docker-compose up` instance running at the same time both may work, but weird problems are likely to appear.

+To stop all docker processes for this project, you can run `docker-compose stop` in any shell in a project folder.

 ## Running Tests

 To just run all the tests once, run `docker-compose exec web rails test`.